Run (Snow Patrol song)

-"Run" is a song by Scottish-Northern Irish alternative rock band Snow Patrol from their third studio album, Final Straw (2003).
-It was released in the United Kingdom on 26 February 2004 as the second single from the album.
+"Run" is a song by Northern Irish–Scottish alternative rock band Snow Patrol, released in the United Kingdom on 26 February 2004 as the second single of their third album, Final Straw (2003).
 The song was conceived in 2000 by frontman Gary Lightbody after an accident he had during a bender.
-"Run" is described as a Britpop power ballad and was received with positive reviews by music critics, who compared it with Coldplay's "Yellow".
+"Run" has been described as a Britpop power ballad.
+It received critical acclaim, and was compared to Coldplay's "Yellow".

-A music video, directed by Paul Gorewas, was released to promote the song; in it, band members use distress flares and motorcycles at night.
+A music video, directed by Paul Gore, was released to promote the song; in it, band members use distress flares and motorcycles at night.
 An unreleased video, directed by Mark Pellington, was also filmed.
 The single reached the top five on the UK Singles Chart in 2004, and since it has appeared multiple times in the chart.
 Additionally, "Run" reached the Top 40 of Ireland, the Netherlands and the American Modern Rock Tracks.

 "Run" has been covered by multiple artists, including Leona Lewis, who released it as a single in November 2008.
-Her performance received positive reviews and commercial success, topping the charts of Austria, Ireland, Portugal and the United Kingdom, where it became the fastest-selling download ever after it sold 69,244 copies in just two days.
+Her performance received critical and commercial success, topping the charts of Austria, Ireland, Portugal and the United Kingdom, where it became the fastest-selling download ever, selling 69,244 copies in just two days.